The Sequential Monte Carlo goes NUTS: Boosting Gravitational-Wave Inference: Additional corner plots

 \section{Additional corner plots}

 Figure \ref{fig:corner_injection} shows the resulting corner plot for one of the injections described in section \ref{sec:simulation}.
-Figure \ref{fig:corner_full_gw} shows comparison corner plot between Dynesty and \sharpy including also the three parameters omitted in fig. \ref{fig:samples_comparison}, namely the phase, the polarization angle and the coalescence time.
+Figure \ref{fig:corner_full_gw} shows comparison corner plot between \texttt{Dynesty} and \sharpy including also the three parameters omitted in fig. \ref{fig:samples_comparison}, namely the phase, the polarization angle and the coalescence time.
 At the top of each marginal 1D plot we show also the JS divergence (JSD) between the two set of samples.
+Figure \ref{fig:corner_full_gw_PV2} show the corner plot of the posterior samples of GW150914 obtained with \sharpy and the precessing waveform IMRPhenomPv2.